wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.23 =
+* New Feature - Turn on/off the magnification box on the product details page.
+* New Feature - Turn on/off the pop up view for large image view on the product details page.
+* New Action - When order is placed (not necessarily paid), you can hook into it using the WordPress action 'wpeasycart_order_inserted'.
+* New Action - When order is confirmed as paid, you can hook into it using the WordPress action 'wpeasycart_order_paid'.
+* New Action - When order is shipped, you can hook into it using the WordPress action 'wpeasycart_order_shipped'.
+* New Action - When order is fully refunded, you can hook into it using the WordPress action 'wpeasycart_full_order_refund'.
+* New Action - When order is only partially refunded, you can hook into it using the WordPress action 'wpeasycart_partial_order_refund'.
+* New Action - When cart is changed (add, update, or delete cart item), you can hook into it using the WordPress action 'wpeasycart_cart_updated'.
+* WordPress Hooks - Plenty more Actions and Filters to come over the next few weeks!
+* Improvement - Tax Cloud orders are now passed to Tax Cloud and Refunds through the admin console become refunded on Tax Cloud (full refunds only).
+* Improvement - The admin console no longer relies on Tim Thumb and instead uses the built in WordPress image functions.
+This should vastly improve server compatibility.
+* Fix - Coupon system was still passing through an invalid coupon code or max redemptions exceeded.
+* Fix - Stripe update subscription billing information in the account has been fixed.
+* Fix - Subscription list page with latest design files was not displaying correctly.
+* Fix - Skrill auto-forwarding form was missing.
+* Fix - Live shipping issue with multiple products.
 = 3.0.22 =
 * We apologize for the high number of updates as of late and hope this will be the last for a while.
 Please be sure to upgrade to this version for both security purposes and important bug fixes.
 * Fix - Statistics in the admin for weeks was not working for first 10 weeks of the year.